Human Rights Policy

 Roles and Responsibilities

-SHEIN recognizes that advancing human rights involves many stakeholders and partners, including our employees and the employees of our Suppliers.
+SHEIN recognizes that advancing human rights involves many stakeholders and partners, including our employees and suppliers.

 Governance

-Our Executive Leadership team is responsible for this Policy, and it receives regular updates on our commitments to advancing human rights and–through the SRS–our suppliers’ related efforts.
-SHEIN’s Executive Leadership team is also responsible for implementing this Policy, and tracking its implementation.
-Changes to this Policy must be approved by the Executive Leadership team.
+Our senior management is responsible for overseeing the implementation of this Policy, and receives regular updates on our commitments to advancing human rights and – through the SRS – our suppliers’ related efforts.
+Any changes to this Policy must be approved by our senior management, including our Executive Chairman and CEO.

 Transparency

 We recognize that advancing human rights is a journey, and we are committed to sharing information transparently about our journey.
-That is why we publish an annual sustainability report reviewed and approved by senior management and our CEO.
+That is why we publish an annual sustainability and social impact report reviewed and approved by our highest levels of leadership.